 Orange hawkweek is on the noxious or quarantine list in some countries in which it has invaded.
 Especially the USA and Australia.
 Please check local regulations if you are outside of the UK.

-It is a hardy perennial herb which was first brought over to Britain from central Europe in the 17th century as a garden plant.
+It is a hardy perennial herb which was first brought over to Britain from Europe in the 17th century.
 It’s not at all native to these isles.
-It has been here a fair while and has naturalised almost everywhere.
+However, it has been here a fair while and has naturalised almost everywhere.

-Hawkweed reproduces both through setting seed and through rhizome and stolon runners along the soil.
-It can be difficult to control by hand-weeding if it has been allowed to establish.
+It reproduces both through setting seed and through rhizome and stolon runners along the soil and can be difficult to control by hand-weeding if it has been allowed to establish.
 It can spread quite quickly if it takes hold.

-Orange hawkweed is easily controlled in lawns through chemical application, and a regular treatment will take care of these weeds in your lawn.
+Orange hawkweed is easily controlled in lawns through chemical application.
+A regular lawn treatment will take care of these weeds in your lawn.

-If you have a problem with hawkweed in your lawn, then get in touch and I will be happy to advise.
+If you have a problem with hawkweed in your lawn, then get in touch.
+I will be happy to advise.